Nevada recreational marijuana laws

 Can I buy cannabis at a dispensary if I am there from out of the state or out of the country?

 Yes!
 Now that cannabis is legal for adult use, as long as you are an adult over 21 years old with a valid and not-expired ID, you can buy cannabis at dispensaries in Nevada.
-The only issue could be if your ID is in a language that uses characters that cannot be read by the dispensary staff who are used to reading English and its Roman letters.
+The only issue could be if your ID is in a language that uses characters that cannot be read by the dispensary staff who are used to reading English.
+Maybe bring a translation app, if it’s in cyrillic or something.

 Learn more about marijuana legalization in Nevada